Joseph Riddick Hendrick IIIBirthplace:

 Known as Hendrick Motorsports since 1985, the organization today is headquartered in Concord, North Carolina, with 430,000 square feet of workspace on 140 acres that span Cabarrus and Mecklenburg counties.
 Hendrick's original race shop overlooks a state-of-the-art facility housing more than 600 employees and featuring complete engine- and chassis-building areas to support four full-time Chevrolet teams in NASCAR’s elite Sprint Cup Series.

-Now one of the sport's premier operations, Hendrick Motorsports has garnered a NASCAR record 15 national series owner's championships and 16 overall: 12 in the Sprint Cup Series, three in the Camping World Truck Series and one in the XFINITY Series (driver's title only).
+Now one of the sport's premier operations, Hendrick Motorsports has garnered a NASCAR record 15 national series owner's championships and 16 overall: 12 in the Cup Series, three in the Truck Series and one in the XFINITY Series (driver's title only).
 Its roster of stock-car drivers includes Kasey Kahne, Chase Elliott, Jimmie Johnson and Dale Earnhardt Jr.

-In May 2012, Hendrick became just the second owner to reach the 200-win milestone in the Sprint Cup Series.
+In May 2012, Hendrick became just the second owner to reach the 200-win milestone in the Cup Series.
 He currently is second on NASCAR's all-time Cup victories list (1949-present) and leads all owners in modern-era wins (1972-present).
 His teams have won at least one Cup-level race each season since 1986 – the longest active streak – and averaged more than 10 points-paying wins annually over the last decade (2005-14).

 The Hendrick Marrow Program